Cloud security issues are coming to a head

 In practice, many developers take advantage of automation tools to configure cloud computing environments with no input from anyone else.
 Not surprisingly, cloud computing environments wind up being misconfigured in ways that, for example, leave ports wide open.
 All a cybercriminal needs to do is then scan for any open ports to begin exfiltrating data or deposit malware that may not be activated for months.

-Put it altogether, and it’s clear cloud security issues that have long been ignored are coming to a head.
+Put it all together, and it’s clear cloud security issues that have long been ignored are coming to a head.
 Savvy cybersecurity teams are, of course, doing everything they can to head off an impending crisis.
 The problem is that despite those efforts it may wind up being yet another case where too little cybersecurity is once again being applied too late.